chrissarmstrong/seeking-manifold/content/Running Thoughts/GPT Visualizations.md

 ![[nano-gpt-visualization-zoom2.png]]

-Now we zoom *way* out, so that nanoGPT is just a teeny-tiny dot, and we see the (relative) colossus GPT-2 small, at 124M params:
+Now we zoom *way* out, so that nanoGPT is just a teeny-tiny dot, and on the left we see the (relative) colossus GPT-2 small, at 124M params:

 ![[gpt-2-small-visualization.png]]